MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L05_Build_dashboard.md

 4. Open the **Common Data Services Default Solution**.

-5. Click **+New** and select **Dashboard** and **2-Column Overview**. *Note:* Always pick the template that best fits what you plan to build.
+5. Click **+ New** and select **Dashboard** and **2-Column Overview**. *Note:*
+    Always pick the template that best fits what you plan to build.
 You can always remove some of the cells you are not using or adjust their sizes.

 6. Enter **Results Overview** for Name.

 7. Locate the top left quadrant of the dashboard.
 You will see icons in the middle of the quadrant, which are buttons allowing you to add components.
 In the top left quadrant, click the **Insert chart** icon, which looks like a bar graph with a plus sign.

 8. Select **Knowledge Test Result** for **Record Type**.